theodo/falco/docs/docs/getting-started/configuring-your-first-project.md

 ## Import data from WPT

-WPT service provides numerouse options for running your tests ( location, bandwidth ), so you **must** import this data into your setup.
-To do this, via admin interface:
+WPT provides numerous options for running your tests (location, bandwidth), so you **must** import this data before setting up your first project.
+You can do this via the admin interface:
 1. Head to `<your Falco instance URL>/admin/django_celery_beat/periodictask/`
 1. Check the `Get all wpt audit configurations: 0 1 * * * (m/h/d/dM/MY) UTC` checkbox
 1. Choose the Run the task option from the dropdown list